ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

     [...]
     ```

-## Check which processes use most memory
+## Check Which Processes Use Most Memory

 ```shell
 top -o %MEM